PScherling/GPMP/Docs/ARCHITECTURE.md

 ## 🔄 Synchronization Architecture

-Sensei operates on a cache-first architecture.
+GPMP operates on a cache-first architecture.

 Infrastructure data is synchronized into PostgreSQL and consumed by the user interface.